 A retired social worker, I discovered pastel painting in 2012 at age 69.
 I had messed around a little with acrylics in the distant past and taken some drawing classes here and there, but pretty much was new to being an artist.
 Then I took a soft pastels class with a wonderful pastelist named Herb Slapo and I was hooked.
 I loved the rich, pure colors of pastels and the softness.
-When Herb retired from teaching I found another wonderful teacher and mentor, Kim Werfel, and have continued to study with her.
+When Herb retired from teaching I found another wonderful teacher and mentor, Kim Werfel, and studied with her for several years.

 I work mostly from photographs I have taken in North Carolina, Hawaii, Canada, France, Italy and England over the past few years.
 There are even a couple from photos I took back in the late sixties in Algeria, where I did a Peace Corps-type stint.
-The couple of exceptions where I didn't work from my own photo are noted.
+A few exceptions where I didn't work from my own photo are noted in my portfolio.

 I haven't tried plein air (out in the field) painting yet, but it is probably in my future.

 I invite you to look at my portfolio of paintings on this site - some are for sale.
 Just click the Portfolio tab on the upper right. .

 Carrboro Arts Center

 *Community Artists Exhibitions, December 2014, August 2015, December 2017.